MinaProtocol/mina/rfcs/0019-storing-client-data.md

 Since a node can go offline, it can miss gossipped objects.
 If this happens, a client would be interested in adding manually adding these objects into the client storage system.
 This storage system has the flexibility to do this.

 For adding arbitrary transactions, the client could simply add it to the `transactions` database with `is_manually_added=true`.
 We can add arbitrary `receipt_chain_hashes` along with its parents to the `receipt_chain` database.
-The user can arbitrary blocks along with their transactions into the `blockss_to_transactions` table, `external_transitions` and `transactions` database.
-When we add a transition whose block length is greater than root length, the `transition` will be added through the `transition_frontier_controller`.
-Namely, the `transition` will be added to the `network_transition_writer` pipe in `Coda_networking.ml`.
+The user can add arbitrary blocks along with their transactions into the `blocks_to_transactions` table, `block` and `transactions` database.
+When we add a block whose block length is greater than root length, the block will be added through the `transition_frontier_controller`.
+Namely, the block will be added to the `network_transition_writer` pipe in `Coda_networking.ml`.

 <a href="bootstrap"></a>